 - Make a Difference

 When you’re doing something you love, your passion for your work will constantly grow.
 Depending on your idea and its success, you have the chance to truly make a difference.
 It might not be world changing, but it might be industry changing.
 And you never know, maybe your idea, your work, and your company will reach the heights of Google and Apple.

 - Learn and Grow Your Skills

 One of the biggest fears people have about striking out on their own is the possibility that they will fail.
 It’s a legitimate fear.
 But even if your foray into working for yourself doesn’t work out, the number of skills you will acquire will be amazing.
-In an article on Entrepreneur.com, Mike Templeman points out “While developing new skills can be tough and takes times, it can pay off in spades.
-These skills will be invaluable throughout your life.”
+In an article on Entrepreneur.com, Mike Templeman points out “Wildly successful people aren’t great at success: They’re great at failure.
+They understand failure’s role in their journey to achieve success.”